taed2-2425q1-gced-upc/TAED2_Mates/docs/Dataset_card.md

 The Stanford Dogs dataset contains images of 120 breeds of dogs from around the world.
 This dataset has been built using images and annotation from ImageNet for the task of fine-grained image categorization.

 ### Supported Tasks and Leaderboards

+- ```mobilenet_v2```: The dataset can be used to train the model [Mobilenet v2](https://www.kaggle.com/models/google/mobilenet-v2), which consists of an SSD-based object detection model trained on Open Images V4 with ImageNet pre-trained MobileNet V2 as image feature extractor.

 ### Languages
 American English